 Dobcroft Nature Reserve

-Dobcroft is a 5 acre nature reserve managed by Intact and a fabulous volunteer led, Land Management Team.
-It is protected due to the rare Great Crested Newt which inhabits this natural haven in the heart of the Ingol community.
+Dobcroft is a 5 acre nature reserve managed by Intact which is maintained by fabulous volunteer led Friends of Dobcroft and Land Management Team.
+It is a protected due to the rare Great Crested Newt which inhabits this natural haven in the heart of the Ingol community.

 One of our volunteers who became a beginner beekeeper said:

 “I never realised how amazing bees were, they are so clever and I have a much deeper appreciation for them, and am so grateful for intact for running this course and having their own apiary, so we can learn as I would never be able to do this at home, as I couldn’t afford it, or have the space for them.
 Plus having mentors to help learn more each week is really important.
 Thank you to HLF.”